 California Medical Malpractice Injury Law

-California rules of civil procedure section 340.5 requires an injured party to bring a case for medical malpractice within 1 year from the injured party’s discovery of the injury or within three years of the date of the injury, whichever is earlier.
+California rules of civil procedure section 340.5 require an injured party to bring a case for medical malpractice within 1 year from the injured party’s discovery of the injury or within three years of the date of the injury, whichever is earlier.
 If you file your medical malpractice lawsuit beyond the statutory period for filing, you will lose your right to claim compensation for your injuries against the negligent party.

 Additionally, the rules also require that you formally notify the other party of your intention to file a medical malpractice lawsuit at least 90 days before the case is filed.